A PVC strawberry tower is an innovative way to grow lots of strawberry plants on a small plot of ground.

 We simply ran a wire from one end of the greenhouse to the other, and attached each tower to the wire.
 Any arrangement that keeps the tower from tipping and doesn't block light from the strawberry plants will work.

 You could also plan on applying irrigation by hand, just pouring the water in at the top.
+That would be very doable, especially if you're just using one or two towers.
 But this setup requires frequent watering, so an automated system with a timer makes management much simpler.

 Once you have the tower stabilized and the irrigation in place, you’re ready to plant.